brianshumate/docker-jawn/README.md

 `man socat` for details.

-You can at least limit connections to the VirtualBox interfaces for boot2docker by using the `range` option like this:
+You can at least limit connections to the VirtualBox interfaces for Docker Machine by using the `range` option like this:

 ```
 socat TCP-LISTEN:6000,range=192.168.59.0/24,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"